 - Crisis response policy: Crisis content (sent to faculty, students and staff through FDU Alert or emailed out by senior administration) will be posted first through the main social media channels that the Office of Public Relations runs.
 For consistency of message purposes, and to draw your fans to broader University pages, it is preferred that all other FDU-affiliated accounts share the main social media channel posts in times of crisis.
 This includes, but is not limited to: weather-related updates, school safety actions and sensitive personnel- or University-related communications.

 - Personal crisis response: If a user appears to be in distress — be it a health, safety or security matter — alert the appropriate parties on campus for help.
 Report any of these issues to Public Safety, Counseling and Psychological Services, Student Health Services or the Dean of Students staff.

 - Be sure to check out the University’s Twitter and Facebook guidelines for more specific suggestions and strategies.

 - As social media is constantly changing, the Office of Communications and the Office of Public Relations reserve the right to change, update or revise this policy at any time.
 We also welcome suggestions and tips from the greater FDU community.
 Email us at firstname.lastname@example.org.

-- Questions can be directed to the Digital and Social Media Content Editor, Kenna Caprio or to Julie Kayzerman in the Office of Public Relations.
+- Questions can be directed to the Social Media and Public Relations Coordinator Julie Kayzerman in the Office of Public Relations.